 What Is the Range of the Ford Transit Electric?

-The targeted range of the low-roof cargo van models of the E-Transit is 126 miles.
+The maximum range of the E-Transit is between 143 and 159 miles, depending on the model.
 Yup – that’s low.
 However, Ford looked at 30 million miles of their Telematics data and learned that the average daily driving range for commercial vans in the United States is only 74 miles.
-They adjusted for variations and for things like cold weather and ultimately designed the Ford Transit Electric low-roof cargo van with a targeted range of 126 miles.
+They adjusted for variations and for things like cold weather and ultimately designed the Ford Transit Electric cargo van with a suitable range.

 Though the targeted range of the low-roof cargo van models of the E-Transit is 126 miles, Ford contends that this is a reasonable range for commercial vehicles, and they’re working on increasing both capability and range.
 (Photo credit: Ford Motor Company)